mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 The ESP Trailer, placed at the end of the encrypted payload, includes fields such as Padding and Pad Length to ensure proper alignment, and Next Header to indicate the protocol following the ESP header.
 The ICV, calculated over the ESP Header, ESP Payload, and ESP Trailer, is appended after the ESP Trailer to ensure packet integrity.
 For a simplified overview of ESP, readers are referred to Minimal ESP {{?RFC9333}}.

 While ESP is effective in securing traffic, further optimization can reduce packet sizes, enhancing performance in networks with limited bandwidth.
 In such environments, reducing the size of transmitted packets is essential to improve efficiency.
 This document defines the ESP Header Compression Profile (EHCP), namely Diet-ESP, for compression/decompression (C/D) of IPsec/ESP {{!RFC4301}} / {{!RFC4303}} packets using the Static Context Header Compression and Fragmentation (SCHC) framework {{!RFC8724}}.
 The structure of Diet-ESP is shown in {{fig-esp}}.
-Compression with SCHC is based on the use of a Set of Rules (SoR) used in a SCHC instance for C/D operations {{?I-D.ietf-schc-architecture}}.
-One or more SoR constitute the SCHC Context.
-In the case of IPsec, the Context can be agreed via IKEv2 {{!RFC7296}} and its specific extension {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.
+Compression with SCHC is based on one or more SCHC instances, each with its Set of Rules (SoR) for C/D operations {{?I-D.ietf-schc-architecture}}.
+In the case of IPsec, the SoR and the Set of Variables (SoR) for a SCHC session can be agreed via IKEv2 {{!RFC7296}} and its specific extension {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.

 As a result of the application of the same SoR, header values shared by the end-points do not need to be sent on the wire.
-At the receiver, header information is re-generated from the received compressed packet and the application of the proper SoR retrieved from the Context.
+At the receiver, header information is re-generated from the received compressed packet and the application of the proper SoR retrieved from the SCHC Instance.

 ~~~
  0                   1                   2                   3